 Where autism is seen as requiring a small number of developmental impairments all to be in place together (as in the three defining impairments most commonly put forward), this raises the question of whether or not they all stem from the same root cause.
 In some cases where two of the impairments seem closely related, the third may hardly be affected – or not sufficiently enough to meet the overall conditions for autism to be diagnosed, It appears that the three commonly proposed impairments are relatively independent of each other, emerge at different times, with different trajectories and may have different likelihoods of improvement.
 This suggests three separate, or loosely linked, causes rather than one single underlying one.

 Rather than simple mechanisms there may be chains of relationships eg. Behaviours might get associated with increased levels of serotonin in the developing brain; this can itself get linked to a mother’s exposure to selective serotonin re-uptake inhibitors; with other further linked ‘causes’ being put forward as some form of chain sequence.
-Other things can be thrown into the mix, in the way that there has been a recent suggestion that excessive uptake of folic acid may play some role (which itself has to sit alongside evidence that intake of folic acid can be a protective factor).
+Other things can be thrown into the mix, in the way that there has been a recent suggestion that excessive uptake of folic acid may play some role (which itself has to sit alongside evidence that intake of folic acid can be a protective factor); or the overdevelopment/underdevelopment of connections across different parts of the brain; or unusual levels of particular immune cells; or a host of other suggestions.

 Whatever the origins there may be no single ‘cause’ but a range of ‘development pathways’.
 We may always be in a ‘best-yet’ position of understandings and explainings that get refined and amended over time.